anematode/grapheme-neue/theory/journal.md

 - retrieval (with potentially a different name)

 I'm not sure how sophisticated this should be.
 I'll keep the interfaces relatively simple for now.

+# May 16

+I think a more capable renderer is in order.
+Currently it basically accepts a bunch of instructions, rearranges them by zIndex, compacts them and draws them, reusing the same buffers over and over.
+I suppose that makes sense in a static draw scenario but I think we should really make formal how the renderer works.

+In a static draw, the renderer goes through all elements in a scene in order, calling the function `getRenderingInstructions()` on each.
+Each element may return a list of rendering instructions (bet you didn't guess that).
+In exactly what format, I'm not sure, but I don't think a single array is sufficient in some cases.
+The simplest example is a plot, which must call gl.scissor before letting its elements draw, and then releasing the scissor after.
+That can't be expressed in a simple "list", and even more problematically, the zIndex cannot be honored *within* a scissor.
+So the scissor could create its own little "zIndex bubble" in which elements are simply drawn in the global zIndex of the parent but in the order within the bubble.
+An example of this: Suppose you wanted to make a little "zoom" thing with a circle and a graph inside containing a smaller view of the plot.
+How would you do that?
+Well, you'd have a subelement of the plot called "magnifying glass" or whatever with a zIndex of, say, 2 (above the plot) and containing another plot, zoomed to the correct coordinates and containing a copy of each relevant element in the main plot so that the zoom looks natural.
+The magnifying glass would have a special instruction (somehow) saying "stencil circle at (300, 400) with radius 200".

+Should all this information be captured within getRenderingInstructions() ?
+I think so, because it provides the best balance of abstraction to simplicity and optimizability.
+Okay, here is the specification:

+1. At the lowest, abstract level, the renderer takes a list of instructions and returns a canvas.
+2. The renderer traverses each element in the scene, recursively, calling `getRenderingInstructions()` on each.
+3. An element who returns `undefined` is basically a no-op.
+An element may return a single instruction or an array of instructions, and a group may additionally return instructions to render before, context instructions, and instructions to render after.
+4. Renderers can *accept* instructions like the following: `{ type: "polyline", vertices: [ 30, 40, 100, 500 ], pen: "black" }`.
+If an instruction has no type, it is invalid.
+* Example return values: `{ type: "text", text: "Hello", font: "Comic Sans", position: { x: 4, y: 500 }, align: "baseline" }`
+* `[{ type: "rectangle", x: 4, y: 100, w: 30, h: 80, zIndex: 1 }, {type: "text", ..., zIndex: Infinity}]`
+* `{ beforeChildren: [{type: "rectangle", x: 3, y: 8, w: 254, h: 254}], instructions: [... goes inside context, at the beginning ...], context: [{ type: "scissor", x: 5, y: 10, w: 250, h: 250}], afterChildren: [] }`
+5. The determination of instruction order is a bit complex.
+Instructions may specify a zIndex which will reorder them into a "layer" above or below that of other elements.
+The default zIndex is 0.
+A background image might have a zIndex of -Infinity, while a highlighted function plot might be 1.
+6. The default zIndex of "text" instructions is Infinity.
+7. If a group defines a context instruction like { scissor: ... }, its children are not sorted into the normal zIndex system, *unless* they are configured to escape the context with "escapeContext: true".
+8. The default escapeContext of "text" instructions is true.
+9. Renderers may combine instructions into larger instructions to minimize the number of bufferData and drawArrays calls.

+I think the context stuff will use a similar system to the "popping" of canvas 2d contexts after save.
+Seems natural.
+But I'm going to ignore contexts for now and focus on the elements.
+Elements can do a bunch of funky stuff, like moving between groups, reordering, being added or being deleted.
+That's complicated and annoying.
+We could use a "diff" type system, but if the scene completely changes it will be useless.

+Okay, ignore contexts for now.
+All the instructions are split up into their zIndexes... now, we can keep track of which instructions came from which element.
+The order of the instructions in each zIndex is exactly the order of the elements in the tree.
+Most of the instructions will be in the same zIndex.